aliaksei-ivanou-by/Summary/README.md

 **Evidence sits beside the document that cites it.** A paper, a certificate or a diploma is referenced by its exact path, and the folder structure keeps it next to the period it belongs to.
 Where the evidence is a printed publication I do not hold, the document gives the ISBN and the library shelf mark instead.

-**Customers are not named outside the project documents.** In the index, the brief and the spoken material, a client appears as its industry and scale - a library-software vendor, an energy-technology company, a telecom hardware manufacturer.
+**Customers are not named outside the project documents.** In the index, the brief and the spoken material, a client appears as its industry and scale - a library-software vendor serving 9,000+ libraries, a Fortune 500 oilfield-services company, a network-connectivity equipment manufacturer.
 The full name appears only inside the document for that project, where the confidentiality boundary is also written down.

 **Nothing is padded.** Training that amounts to an hour of video is excluded and the exclusion is explained.
 Badges are called badges and not certifications.
 A grade is stated as the grade that was awarded, with the scope described separately rather than folded into a better-sounding title.